KristopherPeck/BakiBot/README.md

 - Color: Post a random color and display the Hex and RGB values and an example of the color.
 - Diceroll: Roll a die of the size of your choosing. e.g. !diceroll 20
 - eightball or 8ball: Ask the magic 8 Ball a question.
 - Gamelist: Posts the current game list.
 This can be modified in games.py.
+Currently set to be configured per server.
 - Help: Sends a direct message with the command list to the user requesting the help.
 - Join: Have Baki Join a voice chat channel.
 - PostHelp: Posts the content of the help command in the current channel.
 - Randombaki: Posts a random quote from the Manga/Anime series [Baki the Grappler](https://en.wikipedia.org/wiki/Baki_the_Grappler).
 These are located in random.py.
 - Randomgame: Pick a random game from the full game list.
+This can be modified in games.py.
+Currently set to be configured per server.
 - Stop: Stop the current Baki audio stream.
 - Stream: Have Baki stream the audio from a Youtube video.
 Must use Join first.
 - tts: Send a TTS message to all users.
 - Volume: Set Baki's volume for voice chat.
+- Weather: Pulls the current weather for a specified city using OpenWeatherMap.org